Dementia Vs Alzheimer’s: How to Spot the Difference

 Lewy Body Dementia (LBD)

 Lewy Body Dementia occurs when abnormal deposits in the brain damage brain cells over time.
 Researchers don’t know the cause of this type of dementia.
-Symptoms are similar to all kinds of dementia, including confusion, changes in thinking, and memory loss.
-Other symptoms include visual hallucinations and delusions, difficulty walking, and uncontrolled muscle movement.
+Symptoms are similar to all kinds of dementia, including confusion, changes in thinking skills, and memory loss.
+Other signs include visual hallucinations and delusions, difficulty walking, and uncontrolled muscle movement.
 Some medications can help treat symptoms of the disease, but there is no cure.

 Other Types of Dementia